g-art-dev/hoca/README.md

 3. play the population for a while.

-The result of the automata process will be in the fields and that's maybe all one want.
-However, to have a clearer view on what's going on with the automata population or for debugging purpose, `hoca` provides a `BasicPopulation` subclass: The `CallbackPopulation` (in the `hoca.monitor` module).
+The result of the automata process will be in the fields and that's maybe all one wants.
+However, to have a clearer view on what's going on with the automata population or for debugging purpose, `hoca` provides a `BasicPopulation` subclass: The `CallbackPopulation` (in the `hoca.monitor.CallbackPopulation` module).

 The `CallbackPopulation` works the same as the `BasicPopulation` but it allows providing callbacks that are invoked at the end of each generation (more on that below).
 These callbacks can log some information about